bbenchoff/AGaMEMnon/docs/MCU_AHB_INTERFACE.md

 decode.
 This is deliberately narrower than a register bank: it retains data only through the tested write-to-read turnaround and does not qualify address decode, commit/wait/W1C behavior, reset, or arbitrary placement.
-The complete qualified writable public map has since widened to the exact zero-extended scratch16 composed in the public16/public32 profiles below.
+The complete qualified writable public map is the exact zero-extended scratch16 composed in the public16/public32 profiles below.
 That posted-capture checkpoint is hash-pinned in `qualification/mcu_ahb_posted_capture16_routed.json` and now replays exactly from source: 58/58 BELs and 39/39 per-net PIP sets match, selector debt is zero,